DanteWaker/DanteWaker/README.md

 <img align="right" alt="GIF" height="160px" src="https://c.tenor.com/AlUkiGkR2j8AAAAC/new-game-ahagon-umiko-programming.gif" />

-- 👨‍💻 Currently working with React.js, using Typescript as my main "language",and working with technologies involving REACT 😋
+👨‍💻 Working with React.js and Typescript, dealing with React-related tech.
-- 📚 I'm always studying to improve my skills, especially with Frontend 😅
+📚 Always studying to level up, focused on Frontend.
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+💪🏼 Aiming to learn more technologies and keep coming up with new ideas.

 <br />